To Our WONDERFUL PARENTS…

 We truly believe our book is sure to be a family favorite for teaching patriotic values and we hope you will think of our book for birthdays, Christmas holidays, or a teacher thank you gift!

 Another great idea would be to bless a military family for their service as our book is, “Respectfully dedicated to all those in the military—past, present, and future for their gift of service and for so bravely serving and sacrificing for our country.”
 Please see our list of military holidays and observances for ideas.
 You may also want to think about a 4th of July present for your family to celebrate our nation’s birthday!

 Here are some fantastic ideas of ways you can volunteer at your child’s school or homeschool organization.
 Please consider joining together with other parents to help bring your child’s school to a greater place of understanding and experiencing of the rich freedom we are provided with in the United States.
 Along with this, helping your child’s school to honor and thank our active-duty military and Veterans will give students the opportunity to grow up with a great understanding and gratitude towards all those who have given us these tremendous privileges.

 - Plan an Author Visit program with Kathy Maggart, to read The 1947 Freedom Train!

 - Volunteer to help organize and oversee the FREEDOM BLOG at your child’s school.

 - Volunteer to help organize and oversee a H.E.L.P. club at your school.
 Connect with Veteran-serving organizations in your community to reach out and help Veterans to show your appreciation.

-- Have a patriotic breakfast served to the Veterans visiting the school.
+- Plan a patriotic breakfast to be served to the Veterans visiting the school.
 Breakfast can include pancakes with strawberries and blueberries!
 Provide patriotic décor for the tables (patriotic placemats made by students).
-Find local florist donate a patriotic flower arrangement.
-Cafeteria or local restaurant can provide food.
+Find local florist donate a patriotic flower arrangements.
+Cafeteria and/or local restaurant can provide food.

 Field Trips and Outings